Promises and Secrets

 Real relationships with others are also with God

 I have a very good friend named Dale.
-We meet often during the week to discuss and share personal problems, triumphs, things we have learned, things we like to do, things we don't like to do, we play pool, shoot guns, and have an occasional beer together.
+We meet often during the week to discuss the Bible and share personal problems, triumphs, things we have learned, things we like to do, things we don't like to do, we play pool, shoot guns, and used to have an occasional beer together (before my heart attack).
 Now, sometimes we are happy, sometimes angry, confused, lazy, energetic, and a whole list of things - in short, we share the human condition.

 Praise God for their results